azurecitadel/azurecitadel.github.io/labs/bot/apps.md

 - Visual Studio Team Services
 - Node.js Modules Intellisense

-Click **CTRL-';** to open the terminal window.
+Click **CTRL-'** to open the terminal window.
 If the dropdown to the right does not read &#39;1: bash&#39; click on the **settings icon** , the cog, bottom left.
 In the right panel there are two options, USER SETTINGS and WORKPLACE SETTINGS, if you want Bash as your default for all projects use USER pane, if you just want Bash for this project use the WORKPLACE pane – you can start with WORKPLACE and change the USER settings later.

 Enter the following between the brackets {} – if there is a line of code already, enter a comma at the end of that line.